Cosmological simulation of a radio synchrotron bridge between pre-merging galaxy clusters: Method

 \section{Method}

 In Sect.~\ref{sec:Enzo}, we present the set-up of the Enzo simulation of the merging clusters.
 During the run of the simulation, $N\approx 1.5\times 10^7$ tracer particles are generated to sample the baryonic fluid elements.
 In Sect.~\ref{sec:tracer}, we explain the methods for tracer particle generation and propagation in the Enzo simulation.
 The strength of solenoidal turbulence around each tracer particle is quantified using the local vorticity (Sect.~\ref{sec:sim_turb}).
-The magnetic field in our Enzo simulation may lead to an underestimation of magnetic-field amplification by the turbulent dynamo due to the limited spatial resolution as well as partially due to the used Dedner hyperbolic MHD method.
+The magnetic field in our Enzo simulation may lead to an underestimation of magnetic-field amplification by the turbulent dynamo due to the limited spatial resolution as well as partially due to the use of the Dedner hyperbolic divergence-cleaning scheme to damp numerical errors in the divergence of the magnetic field.
 For this reason, we estimate a dynamo-amplified field in post-processing (Sect.~\ref{sec:dynamo}) and adopt the larger of the simulated and modeled values.
 In Sect.~\ref{sec:FP}, we introduce the FP equation adopted in this work and summarize the model parameters.